harveyff/slate/source/index.html.md

 Welcome to the ByteTrade API!
 You can use our API to access ByteTrade API endpoints.

-At the same time, we have access to [CCXT](https://github.com/ccxt/ccxt), it's a JavaScript / Python / PHP library,if you use these languages, you can use them easily,it supports more interfaces, such as withdraw.
+At the same time, we have access to [CCXT](https://github.com/ccxt/ccxt), it's a JavaScript / Python / PHP library,if you use these languages, you can use them easily,it supports more interfaces.

 ## Access URLs
 * REST API